watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 You befriended me, and even the reason I'm here now is because you wanted to be an idol.

 Without you, the idol "Hajime Shino" wouldn't exist.
-I've always been considered such a dunce by others, so by now I surely would've been left behind in the dust–
+I've always been considered such a dunce by others, so by now I surely would've been left behind in the dust—

 I might've even stopped trying to catch up and cried in my loneliness.
 So please...
 Don't call your reason boring.